UniversityOfHelsinkiCS/oodikone/README.md

 ![Oodikone architecture](Oodikone.png)

+### Documentation

+Folder `documention` currently contains some notes on sis-db schema and is meant as a place for storing useful information on Oodikone to make life easier for future developers.
+Feel free to add anything relevant!

 ### Basics

 The development environment is entirely configured in the `docker-compose.yml` file located in this repository.
 The file defines the services for oodikone's two main components: **oodikone** and **updater**.